-Any notice under the preceding paragraph shall be accompanied with the text of the disclosure that the Developer desires to make, the written authorization of the Developer for the Dissemination Agent to disseminate such information as provided herein, and the date the Developer desires for the Dissemination Agent to disseminate the information (which date shall not be more than ten (10) Business Days after Developer becomes aware of the occurrence of the Listed Event).
+Any notice under the preceding paragraph shall be accompanied with the text of the disclosure that the Developer or Diecieseis desires to make, the written authorization of the Developer or Diecieseis for the Dissemination Agent to disseminate such information as provided herein, and the date the Developer or Diecieseis desires for the Dissemination Agent to disseminate the information (which date shall not be more than ten (10) Business Days after Developer becomes aware of the occurrence of the Listed Event).

-(b) The Dissemination Agent shall, within one (1) Business Day of obtaining actual knowledge of the occurrence of any Listed Event with respect to the Bonds, notify the Issuer and the Developer of such Listed Event.
-It is agreed and understood that the duty to make or cause to be made the disclosures herein is that of the Developer and not that of the Trustee or the Dissemination Agent.
-It is agreed and understood that the Dissemination Agent has agreed to give the foregoing notice to the Developer as an accommodation to assist it in monitoring the occurrence of such event, but is under no obligation to investigate whether any such event has occurred.
+(b) The Dissemination Agent shall, within one (1) Business Day of obtaining actual knowledge of the occurrence of any Listed Event with respect to the Bonds, notify the Issuer, the Developer, and Diecieseis of such Listed Event.
+It is agreed and understood that the duties to make or cause to be made the disclosures herein are those of the Developer or Diecieseis and not that of the Trustee or the Dissemination Agent.
+It is agreed and understood that the Dissemination Agent has agreed to give the foregoing notice to the Developer or Diecieseis as an accommodation to assist it in monitoring the occurrence of such event, but is under no obligation to investigate whether any such event has occurred.
 As used above, "actual knowledge" means the actual fact or statement of knowing, without a duty to make any investigation with respect thereto.
-In no event shall the Dissemination Agent be liable in damages or in tort to the Issuer, the Developer or any Owner or beneficial owner of any interests in the Bonds as a result of its failure to give the foregoing notice in a timely fashion.
+In no event shall the Dissemination Agent be liable in damages or in tort to the Issuer, the Developer, Diecieseis or any Owner or beneficial owner of any interests in the Bonds as a result of its failure to give the foregoing notice or to give such notice in a timely fashion.

-(c) If the Dissemination Agent has a report from the Developer of the occurrence of a Listed Event, the Dissemination Agent shall file a notice of such occurrence with the MSRB within ten (10) Business Days of its receipt of such written report from the Developer.
+(c) If the Dissemination Agent has a report from the Developer or Diecieseis of the occurrence of a Listed Event, the Dissemination Agent shall file a notice of such occurrence with the MSRB within ten (10) Business Days of its receipt of such written report from the Developer or Diecieseis.